shelbywilcox/shelbywilcox/cv.md

 ·	Identity and Impressions Online (Oct, 2019).
 Introduction to Communication Technology, School of Communication, Ohio State University.

 ### Teaching Experience
-#### HUMAN COMMUNICATION: Section Leader
+#### HUMAN COMMUNICATION: Section Leader   | AUT  2019- AUT 2020, SUM 2021
-Michigan State University 	                                                                                AUT  2019- AUT 2020
+Michigan State University
 3 credit undergraduate course

 Address theoretical and practical perspectives of human communication, including interpersonal, intercultural, health, and mass communication, in addition to developing communication skills that prepare for students for future professional experiences, like formal public speaking.

-#### PERSUASIVE COMMUNICATION: Instructor
+#### PERSUASIVE COMMUNICATION: Instructor    | SPR 2019
-The Ohio State University 	                                                               			        SPR 2019 3 credit online undergraduate course
+The Ohio State University
+3 credit online undergraduate course

 Second-level writing course designed to increase student’s understanding of persuasive communication, or messages intended to influence people’s attitudes and behaviors.

-#### INTRODUCTION TO COMMUNICATION TECHNOLOGY: Teaching Assistant
+#### INTRODUCTION TO COMMUNICATION TECHNOLOGY: Teaching Assistant   | AUT 2018
-Teresa Lynch, Ph.D., The Ohio State University 	                                                              AUT 2018 3 credit hybrid undergraduate course
+Teresa Lynch, Ph.D., The Ohio State University
+3 credit hybrid undergraduate course

 An introduction to major communication technologies and how people interact with and use them.
 Students consider and discuss the varying impact communication technologies have had on society, relationships, and individuals

-#### MASS COMMUNICATION AND SOCIETY: Teaching Assistant
+#### MASS COMMUNICATION AND SOCIETY: Teaching Assistant   | SUM 2018
-Kathryn “Kaatie” Cooper, Ph.D., The Ohio State University 	                                 SUM 2018 3 credit online undergraduate course
+Kathryn “Kaatie” Cooper, Ph.D., The Ohio State University
+3 credit online undergraduate course

 Analysis of basic issues affecting media performance; especially social and cultural norms, organizational and occupational variables, and the assessment of the effects of the resulting performance.

-#### SOCIAL IMPLICATIONS OF COMMUNICATION TECHNOLOGY: Teaching Assistant
+#### SOCIAL IMPLICATIONS OF COMMUNICATION TECHNOLOGY: Teaching Assistant   | SPR 2018
-Siyue “April” Li, Ph.D., The Ohio State University 		                                                 SPR 2018 3 credit undergraduate course
+Siyue “April” Li, Ph.D., The Ohio State University
+3 credit undergraduate course

 Advanced study of a current topic in telecommunication and electronic media industry structures.

-INTERCULTURAL COMMUNICATION: Teaching Assistant
+#### INTERCULTURAL COMMUNICATION: Teaching Assistant | AUT 2017
-Olga Kamenchuk, Ph.D., The Ohio State University	                                                AUT 2017 ·	3 credit undergraduate course
+Olga Kamenchuk, Ph.D., The Ohio State University
+3 credit undergraduate course

-·	Examination of the role of intercultural communication in organizational contexts and the attendant effects on the creation and transmission of cultural consciousness, knowledge, tradition, and practices
+Examination of the role of intercultural communication in organizational contexts and the attendant effects on the creation and transmission of cultural consciousness, knowledge, tradition, and practices

 ### Service to the Discipline
-MICHIGAN STATE UNIVERSITY:
+**MICHIGAN STATE UNIVERSITY:**
-#### Association of Graduate Students in Communication,
-Colloquium committee						     2019-2020
+*Association of Graduate Students in Communication, Colloquium committee |    2019-2020
-Council of Graduate Students representative                                                    2019-
+Council of Graduate Students representative | 2019-

-#### University Council for the Library,
+*University Council for the Library,
-Open Access subcommittee 						               2019-
+Open Access subcommittee |           2019-

-THE OHIO STATE UNIVERSITY:
+**THE OHIO STATE UNIVERSITY:**
-#### Graduate Student Committee, Graduate student representative 	                   2018-2019
-#### Graduate student mentor 							     2018-2019
+*Graduate Student Committee, Graduate student representative | 2018-2019 Graduate student mentor | 2018-2019

-INTERNATIONAL COMMUNICATION ASSOCIATION:
+**INTERNATIONAL COMMUNICATION ASSOCIATION:**
-#### Ad-hoc reviewer						             	                   	  2018-
+ *Ad-hoc reviewer	| 2018-

-NATIONAL COMMUNICATION ASSOCIATION:
+**NATIONAL COMMUNICATION ASSOCIATION:**
-#### Ad-hoc reviewer						             	                   	  2019-
+*Ad-hoc reviewer | 2019-

 #### Software Programming Languages
 •	Bash